abedshamia/Macato/README.md

     <th>
     015</th>
     <th width=1000px>
-    View Chef Menu</th>
+    Add Feedback</th>
     <tbody>
     <tr>
         <td></td>
         <td>
-        As a registered user, I want to be able to view the menu of the picked chef.
-So I can see the content of it
+        As a registered user, I want to be able to add feedback after booking.
+So I can help macato improve its service.
         </td>
         </tr>
     </tbody>